sserrato/wdi_la_14_md_sheets/ruby/useful_code_snippets.md

 rails g model order item quantity:integer address user:references (equivalent to line above)
 ```
 #### To dynamically add numbers to a loop (and/or find out current index)
 <p>  This will interate through all the posts in @post1 and display the index number for each post.
+We added +1 to index because so our first displayed number will start at 1 and not 0, assuming we're pulling the latest posts.
 ```ruby
 <% @post1.each_with_index do |post, index|%>
 	<%= (index+1) %>